 18. Wave with your Right Hand!

 One of my top Oman travel tips is to wave with your right hand.
 Many people will say don’t wave with your left as the left hand is for wiping your arse!
-Remember that in Oman it is offensive to wave with your right hand, so try to get into the habit of waving with your right as early on as possible.
+Remember that in Oman it is offensive to wave with your left hand, so try to get into the habit of waving with your right as early on as possible.
 However, Omani’s recognise that it wasn’t meant to cause offence if you forget – they are aware that tourists and expats are from a different culture.

 19. Pack your Walking Boots

 Walking boots are essential footwear for Oman due to the rugged terrain of many of the hikes in the mountains.
 Waterproof and breathable walking boots are best – it can get hot in Oman and so you don’t want your feet to feel stuffy and sweaty.
 I picked up a pair of walking boots from Trespass for just £65.
 If you are healthy enough to do a short bit of hiking, head to Wadi Shab and Wadi Beni Khalid as day trips from Muscat.